“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 I have a boat load of friends on Facebook, more than six hundred, but I’m starting to delete some of them.
 It seems like that many might be too many, but I know people from everywhere.
 I could have thousands.
 I know them in Lakewood, from St. Mel’s, St. Ignatius, and Mag’s, summer camp, running around, and everywhere else.
 I have a broad opportunity for knowing people.

 People send me friend requests all the time.
 I haven’t accepted eighty-one people lately, because even though I know them, I basically don’t want to be their friend.
-It’s because they’re hounds, or whatever.
+It’s because they’re hounds, roundheads, nobody heads, or whatever.
 Not that it matters, at least not to me.

-People I don’t even know poke me.
+Some people I don’t even know poke me.
 “Why are you poking me?”
-There are never any reasons that make any sense.
+They never have any reasons that make any sense, although sometimes they’re funny.

 There’s Tommy, who goes to St. Mel’s, but I don’t really like him.
 I don’t like Eric, either.
 He’s kind of YECH!
 And there’s Carson, too, who used to go to St. Mel’s.
 He’s weird and queer.
 He’s not just gay.
 He’s actually gay, on top of being weird.